ademkikaj/AutoGSN/README.md

 Once the files are ready, move them to `GAIA` directory and follow the instructions on how to use `GAIA`.

 For `MUTAG` dataset `GAIA` should generate six discriminative features.
-Generated features are save in a file under the name `patternResult.txt`.
+Generated features are saved in a file under the name `patternResult.txt`.
 Now, to convert these features to `Networkx` format move the file under `gspan/data_gaia/{dataset_name}/patternResult.txt` and run the following command within the `gspan` environment:

 ```bash
 # python gaia_to_nx.py -d {dataset_name} -nf {nr_of_node_features/node_labels}